-And so I ask the question.
-Did the traditionalists just "happen" to win the power struggle with the progressives in China in 1424?
+So did the traditionalists just "happen" to win the power struggle with the progressives in China in 1424?
 Was it mere coincidence that Europe and not China discovered and colonized America in 1492?
+No.

 History is a tapestry.
 For that matter, so are our individual lives.
 The Creator God specializes in weaving together the threads of the events of our lives to make something beautiful according to His plan.
-Nothing just "happens."

-That's what we're seeing vividly in our study of the book of Esther.
+The fact that nothing just happens is what we're seeing vividly in our study of the book of Esther.
 We've been watching God weave together a series of seemingly unrelated "threads."
 Quite honestly, to this point the tapestry doesn't look too pretty.